BonnyAD9/uamp/UNRELEASED.md

 ## Bugfixes
 - Use proper types: fast-forward, rewind, and seek_jump now use Duration
 - You can now scroll with scrollbar after opening playlist
+- Auto scroll would never scroll to the last item